Alcohol use while Breastfeeding

 Twenty-three Taiwanese nursing mothers received a chicken-based soup following a cereal snack twice during the first 15 days postpartum.
 On one occasion the soup contained a dose of 0.3 grams/kg of alcohol (about 1.5 drinks for a 60 kg woman) and on the other occasion the soup was alcohol free.
 The time for the first drops of milk to be ejected was longer (2.9 vs 4.4 seconds) after the alcohol-containing soup than with the nonalcoholic soup.
 In addition, the triacylglycerol (14.8 vs 12.3 mg/dL) and lactate (0.8 vs 0.6 mg/dL) content of breastmilk were greater at 135 minutes after ingesting the alcohol-containing soup than the nonalcoholic soup.

 A study compared the prolactin response of 7 non-alcohol-dependent women with a family history of alcoholism to 21 women with no family history of alcoholism.
-Participants were given a dose of 0.4 g/kg of alcohol or placebo in a crossover fashion on 2 days.
+Participants were given a dose of 0.4 grams/kg of alcohol or placebo in a crossover fashion on 2 days.
 A breast pump was used to collect breastmilk beginning 35 minutes after ingesting the test solution.
 Blood samples were collected for prolactin before and at various times after beverage consumption.
 The women with a family history of alcoholism had reduced serum prolactin responses to breast stimulation whether or not they had consumed alcohol.
 They tended to nurse their infants more frequently than the other mothers, apparently as a method of compensation.

 Nursing mothers whose diets were supplemented with 660 mL daily of nonalcoholic beer had increases in the antioxidant capacity of their plasma and breastmilk.
 The coenzyme Q10 content of milk was higher at day 30 in the supplemented mothers.
 No change in oxidant markers was found in their infants' urine.